-The Polonsky Digital Preservation Project is a collaboration between Bodleian Libraries (Oxford) and Cambridge University Library (Cambridge) with funding from the Polonsky Foundation.
-The project will enhance our digital preservation programmes by building on existing expertise and research in the field of digital preservation and curation; it will forge closer links with key digital preservation and curation advocates, including the Digital Preservation Coalition to preserve each institution’s digital assets for the researchers of the future.
+The Polonsky Digital Preservation Project (2016-2018) was a collaboration between Bodleian Libraries (Oxford) and Cambridge University Library (Cambridge) with funding from the Polonsky Foundation.
+The project’s aim was to enhance the libraries digital preservation programmes by building on existing expertise and research in the field of digital preservation and curation.
+Through the project the organisations would forge closer links with key digital preservation and curation advocates, including the Digital Preservation Coalition, to preserve each institution’s digital assets for the researchers of the future.

-Six digital preservation Fellows – three based as a team within each institution directed by a Project Board – will work collectively as a larger team, reporting to the Joint Steering Committee.
-At each institution there will be Fellow focusing on:
+Six digital preservation Fellows – three based as a team within each institution directed by a Project Board – worked collectively as a larger team.
+At each institution the Fellows focused on:

 - Policy and planning development and implementation